sanjayn29/Mini-Project-ML-house_price_predictions/README.md

 # Mini-Project-ML-house_price_predictions

-# **House Price Prediction - Linear Regression Model**

-This project is my first task as a Machine Learning Intern at **SkillCraft Technology**.
-The objective of the project is to predict house prices using a **linear regression model** based on key features like square footage, number of bedrooms, bathrooms, and basement area.

 ## **Project Overview**
 - Built a predictive model using the **House Price Dataset**.
 - Focused on key features: